Skip to Content

 Tip #3 Rewarding isn’t the only way; make your horse uncomfortable for unwanted behavior

-Many people think that the only way to gain the horse’s respect is by rewarding when it gets things right.
+Many people think that the only way to gain the horse’s respect is by rewarding it when it gets things right.
 However, that is only 50% of the equation.
 People simply ignore wrong or bad behavior.
 That is not the right way to go about things.

 If you use this method of training, your horse could get inconsistent.
 That is why it’s vital to make your horse uncomfortable when it does something wrong.